happyandslow/happyandslow.github.io/_posts/2025-04-25-incremental.md

 **Semantic-aware KV cache?**

-KV cache today is usually read-append and treated as semantic-agnostic.
-But with reasoning models and long-context generation, recent work is moving toward offloading IO-heavy ops out of HBM—see:
+Today, KV cache is typically used as a read-append data store and is treated as semantic-agnostic.
+However, with reasoning models and long-context generation, recent work has been moving toward offloading IO-heavy operations out of HBM—see:

 - [KTransformers](https://github.com/kvcache-ai/ktransformers)
 - [RetrievalAttention](https://arxiv.org/pdf/2409.10516)
 - [AlayaDB](https://arxiv.org/pdf/2504.10326)

-As reasoning becomes more common, we can assume that key information used in decoding will reside in the KV cache.
-Exploiting *semantic-aware KV cache* might support:
+As reasoning becomes more common, we can assume that key information used during decoding will increasingly reside in the KV cache.
+Exploiting *semantic-aware KV cache* might enable:

 - Token-level KV reuse
 - KV editing
-- Indexing / versioning in KV cache design
+- Indexing/versioning in KV cache design
 - Layout optimizations for efficient memory transfer

+**View Maintenance over the Entire Workflow?**

+So far the discussion on maintaining incremental memory is under the assumption of LLM as a single data processing operator.
+In practice, the operator could easily be as single step out of a complex multi-step job like workflow/multi-agent scenarios.
+The multi-step view management could create a problem space for rethinking programming framework along with resource aware optimizations.

 **Structured memory vs. implicit reasoning?**

-Most reasoning models appear to first summarize `DATA_SOURCE`, then extract reasoning steps.
-If we can differentiate these steps (i.e., the model’s internal graph), we may better track dependencies between output and both source data and intermediate reasoning.
+Most reasoning models first summarize `DATA_SOURCE`, then extract reasoning steps.
+If we can differentiate these steps (i.e., the model’s internal graph), we may better track dependencies between outputs and both source data and intermediate reasoning.

-This is reminiscent of [HippoRAG](#using-udf-operator), where the knowledge graph is explicit.
-In LLMs, that structure is often implicit—but perhaps can be inferred.
+This resembles [HippoRAG](#using-udf-operator), where the knowledge graph is explicit.
+In LLMs, the structure is often implicit—but perhaps can be inferred.

-One might ask: why not convert `DATA_SOURCE` into a structured form like a knowledge graph and maintain it explicitly?
+One might ask: why not explicitly convert `DATA_SOURCE` into a structured form like a knowledge graph?

 Pros:
 - Incremental maintenance via graph updates